The Truth About Staying in Chungking Mansions in Hong Kong

 Most of these apartment units have been redesigned to fit in as many rooms as possible.
 Our hotel had about 6 or 7 rooms in a space that I would consider a normal size one or two bedroom apartment!

-Now, with it becoming such a popular place for international travellers to stay the building is much safer.
+Now, with it becoming such a popular place for international travelers to stay, the building is much safer.
 There is security in place and cameras in certain places.
 The homeless people don’t wander in there now but there are a few other safety concerns that you should be aware of before deciding to stay in Chungking Mansions, Hong Kong.

 Other than that though, the building seemed safe.
 The people were friendly and we didn’t have any problems or hear of any problems while we were there.